 I grabbed a freshly squeezed/blended mango-orange juice.
 That alone might have been all I needed to erase memories of carb-laden winter comfort food back home.

 Oranges still on a branch.. with leaves.
 Did we know that was a thing?
 I think I'd forgotten.
 Kiwis.
 I think I've eaten more kiwis in the past week than I had before that, total.
 Ever.
 I'm not kidding.

 As much as I love Canada, and (at least, routinely tell myself that) I love winter and snow, I'm slowly beginning to worry that this experience might be ruining my self-preserving Canadian mentality (delusion?) that winter is totally great/fine.
 I think I want an orange tree...

 Thank you guys!
-I had texted a coworker we can absolutely list this gorgeous Brampton based divorce lawyer with hearts, https://virkfamilylawyers.com through a suitable posting.
-So if you were looking to get a divorce lawyer inside the outlying Ontario location, these folks were excellent.
+I had texted a coworker we can absolutely list this outstanding yard tips that careses, http://serresprimavera.ca through a suitable posting.
+So if you were looking to get a gardening company inside the outlying MARYLAND location, these folks were excellent.

-And finally, I should bring up the concept to this article had been provided through Mike over at Serres Primavera.
-They truly are a fabulous gardening companys.
+And finally, I should bring up the concept to this article had been provided through Shaun over at Artuary.
+They truly are a fabulous photographers.
 We certainly relish a fantastic suggestion!

 Sources For This Article